matteosecli/pdf2archive/README.md

                       specified via the command line options.
   --validate          Validate  the resulting file.
 The  validation is done with
                       VeraPDF, you need a working Java installation.
+  --validate-only     Perform only the validation on the input file, again using
+                      VeraPDF
   --debug             Write additional debug information on screen -v, --version       Show the program version
 ```